JGCRI/gcam-doc/demand_energy.md

 ## Policy options

 There are a number of policy available to the user when it comes to energy demand.
 Many of these policy options are implemented as a part of the SSP scenarios.
-For example, there are different income elasticities for demand that are implemented for the different industry sectors such as intron-steel, aluminum and chemicals.
+For example, there are different income elasticities for demand that are implemented for the different industry sectors such as iron-steel, aluminum and chemicals.

 ## Insights and intuition